- Dennis Edwards

 Then known as the Elgins, the quintet auditioned for Berry Gordy, who signed them to Motown Records.
 Success didn't arrive right away, however; in fact, the newly christened Temptations only had one R&B chart hit, "(You're My) Dream Come True," by the end of 1963.

 The group's fortunes changed in 1964 when bespectacled vocalist David Ruffin—a Mississippi-raised son of a minister who had cut his teeth singing gospel—replaced Bryant.
-The Smokey Robinson-co-written "The Way You Do The Things You Do" became the group's first No. 1 R&B hit, and just missed the pop charts top 10.
+The Smokey Robinson-co-written "The Way You Do The Things You Do" became the group's first Number One R&B hit, and just missed the pop charts top 10.

 As the group's popularity soared, their music reflected harder-edged contemporary influences.
 Accordingly, Ruffin's voice too sounded rawer and more anguished on hits "Ain't Too Proud To Beg" and "(I Know) I'm Losing You."
 Meanwhile, the Temptations' backing harmonies were also growing more sophisticated, as heard on the Kendricks-led, locomotive-smooth "Get Ready."

 Ruffin left in 1968 for a solo career and was replaced by Dennis Edwards.
-Incredibly, the group barely missed a beat as they continued down a funkier and, at times, even psychedelic path—as heard on the percussion-heavy "Cloud Nine," the buzzing, guitar-spackled "Runaway Child, Running Wild" and (especially) the No. 1 "Papa Was a Rollin' Stone."
-Yet as the 1971 No. 1 "Just My Imagination (Running Away with Me)" proved, few could match the group's soulful harmonies and delivery.
+Incredibly, the group barely missed a beat as they continued down a funkier and, at times, even psychedelic path—as heard on the percussion-heavy "Cloud Nine," the buzzing, guitar-spackled "Runaway Child, Running Wild" and (especially) the Number One "Papa Was a Rollin' Stone."
+Yet as the 1971 Number One "Just My Imagination (Running Away with Me)" proved, few could match the group's soulful harmonies and delivery.

-The Temptations would continue to evolve with the times, incorporating disco and funk-rock in the '70s and contemporary-sounding R&B, dance and soul production in the '80s.
-Their lineup also shifted as well, at times out of necessity: Paul Williams quit performing with the Temptations in the early '70s due to health and alcohol problems (and, sadly, committed suicide in 1973), while Melvin Franklin passed away in 1995 following seizures.
+The Temptations would continue to evolve with the times, incorporating disco and funk-rock in the Seventies and contemporary-sounding R&B, dance and soul production in the Eighties.
+Their lineup shifted as well: Paul Williams quit performing with the Temptations in the early Seventies due to health and alcohol problems (and, sadly, committed suicide in 1973), while Melvin Franklin passed away in 1995 following seizures.